 |Display Stand||Accessory||?||?||Desk-type stand with a built-in TV shelf.
 Sold through Tomy and later at fire-sale rates through the Tomy Tutor User Club in the USA.|

 |Pyuuta Jr.||n/a||TP 2001||?||The console version of the Pyuuta (see the Pyuuta section).|

 |Pyuuta Jr. Data Recorder Interface||Peripheral||TP 2501||?||The Jr Data Recorder Interface is required to enable cassette tape loads and saves on the Jr. -- without it, there's nowhere to plug the cassette recorder in.
 These are quite hard to find, but at least one has been seen in the wild.
 See the Pyuuta section.|

-Both the USA and Japan had respective localized demonstration cartridges for their units; I have the American Demo Cartridge (labeled "Tomy Tutor Demonstration Cartridge" ©1983 Tomy) and present a discussion, plus a video of the animation, on the Myth-Marketing-Muddle page.
+Both the USA and Japan had respective localized demonstration cartridges for their units; I have the American Demo Cartridge (labeled "Tomy Tutor Demonstration Cartridge" ©1983 Tomy) and present a discussion on the Myth-Marketing-Muddle page.
 It is not otherwise labelled, has no visible TP# or stock#, and does not seem to have ever been sold to consumers.